-Warning: Student will be allowed to attend classes or school related activities under condition of contract signed by administration and student.
+2.4.
+Disciplinary Action - An imposed penalty for a violation of policy, these can include: 2.4.1.
+Warning (Clinical or Academic): Student will be allowed to attend classes or school related activities under condition of contract signed by administration and student),

-- Suspension: Student will be restricted from attending classes or school related activities for a specified period of time.
-Student is responsible for all missed class work. - Withdrawal: Student is permanently terminated from the program.
+2.4.2.
+Suspension: Student will be restricted from attending classes or school related activities for a specified period of time.
+Student is responsible for all missed class work

+2.4.3.
+Dismissal: Student is permanently terminated from the program.